Leonid Meteor Shower 2019

 In 2019, the Leonids peak on the 17th and 18th November, with up to 15 meteors per hour.

-We’re spoiled for meteor showers this time of year.
-This week, the Leonids peak on the night of the 17th and morning of the 18th November 2018.
+We’re spoiled for meteor showers at this time of year.
+This week, the Leonids peak on the night of the 17th and morning of the 18th November 2019.

 The Leonids typically produce up to 15 meteors an hour.
 These meteors are caused by the Earth passing through the debris left behind by comet 55P/Tempel-Tuttle.
 As this debris – mostly made of small dust grains – hits Earth’s atmosphere at high speed, it heats up and disintegrates in flashes of light that we call meteors.